OWASP/crAPI/.github/CONTRIBUTING.md

 ------------------------------

 Make sure issue you raised gets the attention it deserves: issues with missing information may be ignored or punted back to you, delaying a fix.
 The below constitutes a bare minimum; more info is almost always better:

-* **What version of the core programming language interpreter/compiler are you using?** For example, Most of our services are written in Java so you what version of Java you're on?
 * **What operating system are you on?** Windows?
 (10?
 Home?
 Pro?)
  Mac OS X?
 (10.x.x?)
 Linux?
 (Which distro?
 Which version of that distro?
 32 or 64 bits?)
 Again, more detail is better.
-* **Are you using latest codebase and are on main branch?** Ideally, you followed the advice above and have ruled out (or verified that the problem exists in) a few different versions.
+* **Are you using latest codebase and which source are you using?
+Main or develop branch or image tag?**
+Did you build your own images or used public images?
+If yes what Ideally, you followed the advice above and have ruled out (or verified that the problem exists in) a few different versions.
 * **How can the developers recreate the bug on their end?** If possible, include a copy of your code or an example repo, the command you used to invoke it, and the full output of your run (if applicable.)

 ### Version control branching
 -------------------------